nicolearetz/Nested-OpInf/README.md

 This repository provides the code basis for the publication

-Enforcing structure in data-driven reduced modeling through nested Operator Inference

-by Nicole Aretz, Karen Willcox (UT Austin)

-submitted to CDC24 Conference Proceedings
+Enforcing structure in data-driven reduced modeling through nested Operator Inference \n by Nicole Aretz, Karen Willcox (UT Austin) \n submitted to CDC24 Conference Proceedings

 The training and testing data, as well as the trained models, are available for download at: